-The Town hired an outside firm to provide accounting services and a consultant to perform the duties of Treasurer during Fiscal Year 2020.
+The Town hired an outside firm to provide accounting services and a consultant to perform the duties of Treasurer during Fiscal Year 2021.
 The two departments researched past variances and implemented a process of cash reconciliations.
 In Fiscal Year 2021, cash reconciliations are now performed monthly between the Accountant and Treasurer's offices.
+Backup documentation for the payroll and payables account could not be located at the time of the audit.